-The Conspiracy has been criticized for being an idiot plot, both on the part of the yeerks and the Animorphs.
+The Conspiracy and The Answer have both been criticized for this trope, both on the part of the Yeerks and the Animorphs.

 David - lost his entire life through no fault of his own, was kidnapped by kids he didn't know and forcibly recruited into a war he wanted no part of and faced the threat of death from both sides of the conflict.
 His final fate just hammers the nail in.

-There's a rather infamous spoof cover of Cassie morphing into a watermelon Yeah.
+There's a rather infamous spoof cover of Cassie morphing into a watermelon.

 And then there are those with celebrities with animal names morphing into their respective animals, e.g. Pitbull, Seal, Snoop Dogg (after he renamed himself Snoop Lion)... and even Sarah Jessica Parker morphing into a horse (because according to Memetic Mutation she looks like one).

-Moral Event Horizon: David's murder/replacement of Jake and Rachel's cousin Saddler is played this way.
-Previously given some sympathy due to his having lost his parents and been forcibly recruited by the Animorphs into a war he doesn't want to fight, David's attacks on Tobias and Jake were the start of a slide down the slope to straight up villainy, but were not unforgiveable.
-David's decision to unplug Saddler, stash the body, and replace him, is the point at which the characteres and the narrative stop treating him with any sympathy, and the point at which the audience realises that there is going to be no reconciliation.
+David murdering Jake and Rachel's cousin Saddler is played this way.
+Previously given some sympathy due to his having lost his parents and been forcibly recruited by the Animorphs into a war he doesn't want to fight, David's attempts to kill on Tobias and Jake were the start of a slide down the slope to straight up villainy.
+David's decision to unplug Saddler, stash the body, and replace him, is the point at which the characters and the narrative stop treating him with any sympathy, and the point at which the audience realizes that there is going to be no reconciliation.

-Some members of the fanbase—and Jake himself for that matter—view his execution of 17000 defenceless Yeerks as one of these.
-While Jake clearly feels bad about it, it's an action from which there is indeed, no going back.
+Some members of the fanbase—and Jake himself for that matter—view his execution of 17,000 defenseless Yeerks as one of these.
+While Jake clearly feels bad about it, it's an action from which there is indeed no going back.

 "He stepped back, drew back his fist, and swung on me.
 I dodged the blow.
 I grabbed his head with one arm and jammed the fork against his ear.
 I fought a nauseating urge to twist the fork, to make him scream in pain."